 So the key message is – be cautious at the early stages.
 Try something out before you commit wholeheartedly.
 Start small.
 Small is beautiful… and safe.

-This article has been written for ByteStart by Erica Sosna, author of Your Life Plan: How to Set Yourself on the Right Path and Take Charge of Your Life.
+This article was written for ByteStart by Erica Sosna, author of Your Life Plan: How to Set Yourself on the Right Path and Take Charge of Your Life.